Child Protection and Safeguarding Policy

 The Trust carries out an online search check as part of our due diligence of shortlisted candidates.
 This helps to identify any incidents or issues that have happened, and are publicly available online, which the school uses to explore with the applicant as part of a separate safeguarding interview.
 We inform shortlisted candidates that online searches are done as part of our due diligence checks.

 We ensure that our volunteers are appropriately checked and supervised when in school.
-We check the identity of all contractors working on site and requests DBS checks where required by Keeping Children Safe in Education 2023.
-Contractors who have not undergone checks will not be allowed to work unsupervised during the school day.
+We check the identity of all contractors working on site and requests DBS checks where required by Keeping Children Safe in Education guidance Contractors who have not undergone checks will not be allowed to work unsupervised during the school day.

 When using supply staff, we will obtain written confirmation from supply agencies or third-party organisations that staff they provide have been appropriately checked and are suitable to work with children.
 Trainee teachers will be checked either by the school or by the training provider, from whom written confirmation will be obtained confirming their suitability to work with children.